-CONTENT CANDIDATES SHOULD BE ABLE TO: REMARKS 3.3.2 Bad Debts and Provision for Doubtful Debts Reasons for incurring bad debts Difference between bad debts and doubtful debts Provision for doubtful debts Explain the reasons for incurring bad debts Explain the difference between bad debts and doubtful debts Explain the need for provision for doubtful debts Prepare adjusting entries in the general journal and ledgers for: writing off bad debts recovering bad debts including partial settlement of debts provision for doubtful debts i.e. creating the provision for doubtful debts as well as increasing and reducing the provision for doubtful debts Explain the effect of bad debts, recovery of bad debts and provision for doubtful debts on net profit and net debtors in the Balance Sheet Candidates are required to calculate provision for doubtful debts based on the adjusted value of debtors i.e. after writing off all bad debts. which 1.
-C are in line with the accounting conventions, are accepted. reating provision for doubtful debts and increasing the provision for doubtful debts debit Doubtful debts account credit Provision for doubtful debts account lose the Doubtful debts account and transfer the balance to the Profit and Loss Account credit Profit and Loss Account credit Doubtful debts account oubtful debts account oubtful debts will be deducted from gross profit as an expense in the Profit and Loss Account. ecreasing the provision for doubtful debts is as follows: debit Provision for doubtful debts account credit Decrease in doubtful debts account lose the Decrease in doubtful debts account credit Profit and Loss Account credit Profit and Loss Account ase in doubtful debts will be added to gross profit as 'revenue' in the Profit and Loss Account.
-3.4 Correction of Errors - Double entry to correct errors - Effects of errors on profit Write up journal entries and/or draw up ledger accounts to correct errors not revealed by trial balance i.e. errors of omission, errors of commission, errors of principle, errors of reversal of entries, errors of original entry, compensating errors Explain the effects of errors on profit Prepare a statement of adjusted profit after correcting errors, both revealed and not revealed by trial balance Prepare an adjusted Balance Sheet or an extract of the Balance Sheet after correcting the errors, both revealed and not revealed by the trial balance Questions will not be set on suspense account.
+CONTENT CANDIDATES SHOULD BE ABLE TO: REMARKS 3.3.2 Bad Debts and Provision for Doubtful Debts Reasons for incurring bad debts Difference between bad debts a doubtful debts Provision for doubtful debts Candidates are required to calculate provision for doubtful debts based on the adjusted value of debtors i.e. after writing off all bad debts. are i 1.
+2. suggested accounting entries for provision for doubtful debts are shown below.
+Alternative method of line with the accounting conventions, are accepted.
+Creating provision for doubtful debts and increasing the provision for doubtful debts debit Doubtful debts account credit Provision for doubtful debts account Close the Doubtful debts account and transfer the balance to the Profit and Loss Account debit Profit and Loss Account credit Doubtful debts account Close the Doubtful debts account Close the Doubtful debts account Doubtful debts account Doubtful debts will be deducted from gross profit as an expense in the Profit and Loss Account.
+Decreasing the provision for doubtful debts account credit Decrease in doubtful debts account Close the Decrease in doubtful debts account credit Profit and Loss Account Close the Decrease in doubtful debts account Close the Decrease in doubtful debts account credit Profit and Loss Account Close the Decrease in doubtful debts account credit Profit and Loss Account Decrease in doubtful debts account credit Profit and Loss Account Decrease in doubtful debts account credit Profit and Loss Account Decrease in doubtful debts will be added to gross profit as 'revenue' in the Profit and Loss Account Decrease in doubtful debts will be added to gross profit as 'revenue' in the Profit and Loss Account Decrease in doubtful debts will be added to gross profit as 'revenue' in the Profit and Loss Account Decrease in doubtful debts will be added to gross profit as 'revenue' in the Profit and Loss Account Decrease in doubtful debts will be added to gross profit as 'revenue' in the Profit and Loss Account Decrease in doubtful debts will be added to gross profit as 'revenue' in the Profit and Loss Account Decrease in doubtful debts will be added to gross profit as 'revenue' in the Profit and Loss Account punt 3.4 Correction of Errors Double entry to correct errors Effects of errors on the profit Write up journal entries and/or draw up ledger accounts to correct errors not revealed by trial balance i.e. errors of omission, errors of commission, errors of principle, errors of reversal of entries, errors of original entry, compensating errors Explain the effects of errors on profit Prepare a statement of adjusted profit after correcting errors, both revealed and not revealed by trial balance Prepare an adjusted Balance Sheet or an extract of the Balance Sheet after correcting the errors, both revealed and not revealed by trial balance Questions will not be set on suspense account.